In tough retail landscape, Payless emerges as rare bankruptcy survivor

 While Payless has halved its debt during bankruptcy, $280 million of new term loans carry yields between 7 percent and 9 percent, broadly in line with other distressed retailers but above average term loan yields of 3.6 percent, according to Thomson Reuters LPC data.

-Payless must find a way to differentiate itself from Wal-Mart Stores Inc (WMT.N), Target Corp (TGT.N) and Kohls Corp (KSS.N), all of which also operate in the under $30 footwear category.
+Payless must find a way to differentiate itself from Wal-Mart Stores Inc, Target Corp and Kohls Corp, all of which also operate in the under $30 footwear category.

 "There aren't that many other specialty shoe stores, but there are dozens of other retail chains that sell shoes, and they have taken much of that business a little at a time," said John Yozzo, managing director of FTI Consulting.